yk-liu/yk-liu.github.io/_posts/2019-10-29-Introduction-to-Foundemental-Group/2019-10-29-Introduction-to-Fundamental-Group.draft.md

 > Mathematically the "classes" are called equivalence classes, defined by [equivalence relations](https://en.wikipedia.org/wiki/Equivalence_relation)

 From the topology point of view, this "division by class" is natural as we do not care about the actual shape of loops, but their topology.
-We can smoothly deform them on the manifold as much as we want but this will not alter the topological property of the paths.
+We can continuously deform them on the manifold as much as we want but this will not alter the topological property of the paths.
 So we might as well pick one path from each "topological type" and study them.

+### Homotopy Relation Represented by $F$

 Mathematically, we state the equivalent relation defined as **homotopic relation**: